Batman: Arkham: Reception

 The series has received widespread critical acclaim and commercial success, achieving lifetime international sales of 30+ million copies worldwide and high scores from critics and gamers.
-Arkham Asylum sold more than 9.4 million copies and held the Guinness World Record for Most Critically Acclaimed Superhero Game Ever based on an average Metacritic score of 91.67, but was replaced by its sequel Arkham City in 2011.
+Arkham Asylum held the Guinness World Record for "Most Critically Acclaimed Superhero Game Ever" based on an average Metacritic score of 91.67, but was replaced by its sequel Arkham City in 2011.
 The game was praised as reaching to a darker side of Batman not seen in video games before.
 It was also acclaimed for its polished combat and stealth gameplay, as well as selection of gadgets at Batman's disposal and the extensive comic book lore and easter eggs planted all over the map of Arkham Asylum.
 Arkham Asylum also received positive feedback for its choice in voice actors, such as Mark Hamill and Kevin Conroy as The Joker and Batman, respectively.
+The game was included in many lists of the best games of 2009 and won several accolades, including Best Game at the BAFTA Video Games Awards and Game of the Year at the National Academy of Video Game Trade Reviewers.
 The Guardian included the game on its list of the 50 best videogames of the 21st century.
+Digital Trends put the game on its list of the best games of all time.

-Arkham City has received the highest critical acclaim of the series, sold over 14 million copies worldwide and won multiple awards, and is considered the greatest comic book video game of all time.
+Arkham City has received the highest critical acclaim of the series, and won multiple awards, including Best Action-Adventure Game at the Golden Joystick Awards and Adventure Game of the Year at the D.I.C.E.
+Awards.
+The game was included in many lists of the best games of 2011 and is also considered as the greatest comic book video game of all time.
 It was heralded as taking the already innovative and intricate gameplay of its predecessor and largely expanding on it, as well as opening gameplay to a larger, greater detailed and intricate map.
 Hamill's return as a sick and dying Joker was very well taken by fans and critics alike, as well as the addition of other villains and heroes such as Robin, Catwoman, Hugo Strange, Calendar Man, and The Penguin.
-Arkham City currently holds Guinness World Record for Most Critically Acclaimed Superhero Game Ever with the average GameRankings score of 95.94%.
-Metacritic put the game among the best videogames of the decade 2010–2019.
+Arkham City currently holds the Guinness World Record for "Most Critically Acclaimed Superhero Game Ever" with the average GameRankings score of 95.94%.
+Metacritic and The Hollywood Reporter put the game among the best videogames of the decade 2010–2019.